Sign Up For The Japanese Beetle Newsletter!

 CFIA is asking all retailers who sell Japanese beetle traps, specifically in and around the regulated areas, to place shelf signs (see photo) by all traps sold in-store as part of our effort to educate the general public about the need to report all Japanese beetles captured.
 We need your customers who are purchasing these Japanese beetle traps to report the presence of any beetles they find in order to assist us with identifying the locations of beetle populations.

-Please let CFIA know who they can contact at your local Burnaby and/or Vancouver stores, in and around the regulated area (see enclosed map), so we can make arrangements for ambassadors with the Invasive Species Council of British Columbia (ISCBC) to deliver the shelf signs
+Please let CFIA know who they can contact at your local Burnaby, Vancouver, Port Coquitlam, and/or Coquitlam stores, in and around the regulated area (see enclosed map), so we can make arrangements for ambassadors with the Invasive Species Council of British Columbia (ISCBC) to deliver the shelf signs

 Japanese beetle shelf sign for retailers selling Japanese beetle traps (currently under revision)